chromium/chromium/docs/security/life-of-a-security-issue.md

 Except in rare circumstances where the bug report has been embargoed, 14 weeks after the issue is marked *Fixed*, security automation opens the bug for public disclosure.
-At that time, the reporter can consider their obligations under responsible disclosure to be fulfilled.
+At that time, the reporter can consider their obligations under coordinated disclosure to be fulfilled.